Margot Finke

 At the other end of the scale, you have hardback books with those nifty little place-marker ribbons and your name in gold foil on the cover.
 (They always look like Readers Digest condensed books to me, but then again I write science fiction so what would I know?)
 These are ideal for memoirs, where you want them to last through several generations.

 In between these extremes you have a variety of sizes, from A-format mass-market paperback up to Crown Royal.
 A lot of self-published and small press books use A5 (which is A4 cut in half).
-A or B format are the most common, with 'B' format used
+A or B format are the most common, with 'B' format used for more expensive paperbacks from well-known authors, and 'A' used for just about everything.

 Often, a book will appear in trade (B) paperback size first, only to be re-released as a mass-market (A) size a year or so later.
 Why?
 Because trade paperbacks command a higher price, allowing the publisher to recoup more on each one sold.
 Readers won't pay big dollars for unknown authors though, so don't rush out and print your self-published title in the biggest format you can find.